aaronparker/evergreen/docs/use.md

 ## Alias

-`Get-EvergeeenApp` has an alias of `gea` to simplify retrieving application details, for example:
+`Get-EvergreenApp` has an alias of `gea` to simplify retrieving application details, for example:

 ```powershell
 PS /Users/aaron> gea Slack